thephpleague/uri/README.md

 `League\Url` is a Immutable Value Object:

 * The object implements the `__toString` method to enable accessing the string representation of the URL;
-* Everytime you modify the object property you create a new object.
-This means that you can easily manipulating the Url with chaining without modifying the original object.
+* Everytime the object needs to return an object or modify a property you return a clone of that object:
+	* you can easily manipulating the url with chaining without modifying the original object.
-* The getter methods return clone object to avoid modifying directly the parent object.
+	* you avoid modifying directly the parent object without notice.

 ```php
 $url = new Url::createFromString('http://www.example.com');